emreevcin/CE316/README.md

 ## Installation

+To install:
+1. You can install installer from Relases : https://github.com/emreevcin/CE316/releases

-To install and run the The Integrated Assignment Environment (IAE), follow these steps:
+To run the The Integrated Assignment Environment (IAE) in the IDE, follow these steps:
 1. Clone the repository: `git clone https://github.com/emreevcin/CE316.git`
 2. Install the required dependencies with Maven.
 3. Build the project using the provided build scripts or IDE tools.